-15.12 To make sure you are complying with our immigration laws, you must:

-a) Make sure that any migrant you sponsor is legally entitled to do the job and has the right registration and/or or professional accreditation where legally required.
+- 15.12 To make sure you are complying with our immigration laws, you must: - a) Make sure that any migrant you sponsor is legally entitled to do the job and has the right registration and/or or professional accreditation where legally required.
 For example, if the migrant is working as a doctor, you must make sure that they have the correct registration that allows them to practice in the UK.
-You must keep a copy of any registration document or certificate, and give this to us on request.

-b) Not employ migrants where they don't have permission to do the job in question, and stop employing any migrants who for any reason are no longer entitled to do the job.

-c) Only assign a CoS to migrants who you believe will meet the requirements of the tier or category, and are likely to comply with the conditions of leave or worker authorisation.
-The requirements and conditions of leave or worker authorisation are set out in the Immigration Rules and the Accession of Croatia (Immigration and Worker Authorisation) Regulations 2013 (Croatian nationals only).

-d) Comply with UK employment law, for example National Minimum Wage and paid holiday entitlement.

-e) Hold suitable planning permission or Local Planning Authority consent to run your type/ class of business at your trading address (where this is a Local Authority requirement).

-f) If you are a food business, be registered with or approved by the relevant food authority.

-g) If you are employing a migrant who is working for you on a Work Permit, you must comply with all associated conditions.
-For example you must pay them at or above the rate of pay shown on the work permit.

-h) Only assign a CoS to a migrant if you are satisfied that they intend and are able to fill the role.

-i) Where applicable, only assign a CoS for a role which is at or above the minimum skill level as set out in this guidance.
+You must keep a copy of any registration document or certificate, and give this to us on request. - b) Not employ migrants where they don't have permission to do the job in question, and stop employing any migrants who for any reason are no longer entitled to do the job. - c) Not assign a CoS where there is no genuine vacancy or role, for example: - one which contains an exaggerated or incorrecr job description to deliberately make it appear to meet the requirements of the Tier and category you assigned it under when it does not. - for a job or role that does not exist in order to enable a migrant to come to, or stay in the UK. - d) Only assign a CoS to migrants who you believe will meet the requirements of the tier or category, and are likely to comply with the conditions of leave or worker authorisation.
+The requirements and conditions of leave or worker authorisation are set out in the Immigration Rules and the Accession of Croatia (Immigration and Worker Authorisation) Regulations 2013 (Croatian nationals only). - e) Comply with UK employment law, for example National Minimum Wage and paid holiday entitlement. - f) Hold suitable planning permission or Local Planning Authority consent to run your type/class of business at your trading address (where this is a Local Authority requirement). - g) If you are a food business, be registered with or approved by the relevant food authority. - h) If you are employing a migrant who is working for you on a Work Permit, you must comply with all associated conditions.
+For example you must pay them at or above the rate of pay shown on the work permit. - i) Only assign a CoS to a migrant if you are satisfied that they intend and are able to fill the role. - j) Where applicable, only assign a CoS for a role which is at or above the minimum skill level as set out in this guidance.